-At present a range of different mobility modes cross the area, as shown in Figure XX.

-- Pedestrians: an incomplete network of pedestrian links creates a fragmented environment that is difficult to navigate on foot - Cyclists: the main cycle path runs north-to-south along the railway line edge and through the underpasses at the northern and southern ends of Lytton Way - Buses: buses currently run north-to-south along Lytton Way and enter the central bus station along Danesgate.
+- At present a range of different mobility modes cross the area, as shown in Figure XX. - Pedestrians: an incomplete network of pedestrian links creates a fragmented environment that is difficult to navigate on foot - Cyclists: the main cycle path runs north-to-south along the railway line edge and through the underpasses at the northern and southern ends of Lytton Way - Buses: buses currently run north-to-south along Lytton Way and enter the central bus station along Danesgate.
 There is a bus stop outside the railway station which is constricted in waiting space and must be accessed via the footbridge.
-The new bus station will occupy space in front of the Arts & Leisure Centre and it is anticipated in the short term that the existing bus loop along Danesgate will be shortened to not include the old bus station. - Taxis and Drop Off: taxis drop off directly outside the station in a combined taxi and public drop-off area.
+The new bus station will occupy space in front of the Arts & Leisure Centre and it is anticipated in the short term that the existing bus loop along Danesgate will be shortened to not include the old bus station - Taxis and Drop Off: taxis drop off directly outside the station in a combined taxi and public dropoff area.
 This is very constricted and lacks much space for waiting taxis.
 It also encourages public drop-off to block the area due to lack of space. - Parking: there is extensive surface car parking across the TC4 area and it forms the dominant land use.
-There are a total of 453 surface public car parking spaces within the boundary, along with additional space in a very constricted car park for station staff directly adjacent to the station. - Servicing: service accesses to the station and neighbouring land uses come from Lytton Way. - At-grade crossing: as part of the development of the new bus station "Stevenage Interchange", a new at-grade crossing has been constructed across Lytton Way, immediately south of the pedestrian overbridge.

-Although the New Town masterplanning approach promoted separation of traffic modes, there are a number of conflict points between cars and active modes, particularly at the station entrance.
+There are a total of 453 surface public car parking spaces within the boundary, along with additional space in a very constricted car park for station staff directly adjacent to the station - Servicing: service accesses to the station and neighbouring land uses come from Lytton Way. - Although the New Town masterplanning approach promoted separation of traffic modes, there are a number of conflict points between cars and active modes, particularly at the station entrance.
 There are also issues where cars take priority over pedestrians and force more circuitous routes than necessary.
 Pedestrian flows are expected to change upon completion of the new bus station.